Lithrun/aottg-generic-logic/README.md

 The expedition mod can be downloaded here: https://discord.gg/UTpXD5Q This custom logic is daily used within the Expeditions Beyond the Walls Community: https://discord.gg/Xd9sS8J

+Please view the Basic.md here for basic instructions how the custom logic works.
+Please see the Advanced.md if you wish to make use of the extension methods that the generic logic has to offer.

 # Acknowledgements
 This custom logic was primarily developed by me, Nickernator or as most know me within AoTTG: Erwin Smith.
 I want to give my special thanks to: Syeo, Potaato, Axel, AnnieSwe and Marazul for their contributions and ideas.
 Even more special thanks to Tic, as without the Expedition Mod custom logic would have never been able to become this advanced.